Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Lawyers spend a lot of time writing formal legal documents that require a certain tone of voice.
 Once you're in that groove, it's hard to break out of it.
 But that's not how writing for people on social media works.

 Steer clear of legal jargon, opting for relatable language instead.
-Unless you are defining a piece of legal jargon to educate your audience, you’re better off using a simpler term.
+Unless you are defining a term to educate your audience, you're better off using a simpler term.
 Incorporating personal stories from time to time can also help you connect with your audience.

 Your target audience's preferences also play a part in determining how formal you should be.